-- (a) the time, and date when the appellant will make a motion to a judge of the Court of Appeal to set the time and date for the appeal to be heard and to provide directions for the appeal, including as to the appeal book and factums to be filed by the parties; - (b) a notice that the judge of the Court of Appeal and the Court of Appeal may proceed in the absence of the respondent, and the Court of Appeal may determine the appeal, if the respondent, or their counsel, does not attend the motion for directions. - (c) an application for leave to appeal. - An appellant in an interlocutory appeal, within the deadlines in Rule 90.25(2), must make a motion to a judge of the Court of Appeal to set the time and date for the leave application and the appeal to be heard, and for directions for the appeal, including as to the appeal book and factums to be filed by the parties. - (3) The notice of application for leave to appeal and notice of appeal (interlocutory) may be in Form 90.09/90.10.
+- (a) the time, and date when the appellant will make a motion to a judge of the Court of Appeal to set the time and date for the appeal to be heard and to provide directions for the appeal, including as to the appeal book and factums to be filed by the parties; - (b) a notice that the judge of the Court of Appeal and the Court of Appeal may proceed in the absence of the respondent, and the Court of Appeal may determine the appeal, if the respondent, or their counsel, does not attend the motion for directions. - (c) an application for leave to appeal. - (2) An appellant in an interlocutory appeal, within the deadlines in Rule 90.25(2), must make a motion to a judge of the Court of Appeal to set the time and date for the leave application and the appeal to be heard, and for directions for the appeal, including as to the appeal book and factums to be filed by the parties. - (3) The notice of application for leave to appeal and notice of appeal (interlocutory) may be in Form 90.09/90.10. - (4) An appeal from an interim or costs order made under the Divorce Act requires leave to appeal and must be filed as a notice of application for leave to appeal and notice of appeal (interlocutory) in accordance with Rules 90.09 or 90.10, although the deadline to start the appeal is governed by the Divorce Act as set out in Rule 90.13(3).